rahulrj/Machine-Learning/P2-Student Intervention System/README.md

  Support Vector Machine (SVM) is primarily a classier method that performs classification tasks by constructing hyperplanes in a multidimensional space that separates cases of different class labels.SVM supports both regression and classification tasks and can handle multiple continuous and categorical variables.
 As we saw in the same project, the categorical variables are turned into boolean variables by creating some dummy columns.

- SVMs can be used to perform both class
+ SVMs can be used to perform both multi-class classification and regression.In addition to performing linear classification, SVMs can efficiently perform a non-linear classification by mapping their inputs into high-dimensional feature spaces.